biodatlab/bacteria-detection/README.md

 ### Download Pre-trained Weight

-We release the pretrained model weight for reproducibility purposes.
+We release the pre-trained model weight for reproducibility purposes.
 You can download the weights of all models [here](https://drive.google.com/drive/folders/1S8LEIkAcTxg5MJtzbsWkIeIt-Ayp5Mzz?usp=sharing) then

 - move folder checkpoints to `web-app/backend/mmdetection`
 - move `color_model_checkpoints` and `deepmac_1024x1024_coco17` to `web-app/backend`